Kurt Koch: Pontifical Council for Promoting Christian Unity

 16 May 2012, Koch gave the Pope John Paul II Lecture on Interreligious Understanding at the Pontifical University of Saint Thomas Aquinas (Angelicum).
 Koch spoke on the theme of "Building on Nostra aetate: 50 Years of Christian-Jewish Dialogue".

 On 30 October 2012, Koch stated in an interview that, if Lutherans express a wish for an arrangement similar to the personal ordinariates for former Anglicans, the Catholic Church will have to reflect on it, but that the initiative must come from Lutherans.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 On Saturday, 30 November 2013, Pope Francis named Cardinal Koch a Member of the Congregation for Catholic Education.
 He was appointed a member of the Congregation for Bishops.

 After ten years at the rank of cardinal deacon, he exercised his option to assume the rank of cardinal priest, which Pope Francis confirmed on 3 May 2021.

 He was once again a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

-In a 2025 letter addressed to Bishop Sarah Mullally, Cardinal Koch, offered his congratulations and expressed the Catholic Church’s support for her new ministry.
+In a 2025 letter addressed to Bishop Sarah Mullally, Cardinal Koch, offered his congratulations and expressed the Catholic Church’s support for her new ministry as Archbishop of Canterbury.
+He showed a more critical view of her appointment, in November 2025, and of the current divisions in the Anglican Communion, with the development of the Global Anglican Future Conference, expressing his uncertainty about with whom the Catholic Church should direct more its ecumenism in the future.
+He said: “Who will we dialogue with in the future if the Anglican world community is so divided?”

+In 2025 he was named president of pontifical foundation Aid to the Church in Need, succeeding Cardinal Mauro Piacenza in the position.